 If you have an accident in Scotland, you need to get advice from a Scottish solicitor.
 People contact us with personal injury related questions via this website from all over the place (not always in the UK and not always even in Europe).
 Where the enquiry is about an accident that happened outwith Scotland, we cannot help you directly but we can often use our professional contacts to point you in the right direction.
 It’s even more focused than "Scotland" for us, however, because we concentrate our main efforts on helping clients in our home area of Moray and a bit beyond that.
 One phone enquiry we received recently caused us a lot of concern and that’s the seed for this article: The risk that you might have a question about injuries arising from an accident in Scotland but not get advice from a Scottish solicitor.
 Here’s (an anonymised version of) the scenario that came from the phone enquiry mentioned above.
 A parent of the caller had died as the result of a road Continue Reading

 When I was a child, my parents used to get the Reader’s Digest and I was fascinated by a regular feature in that, called "Drama in Real Life".
 They would have titles like: One Handhold from Death, 'Pull me out!' and The man who wouldn't jump.
 These articles would tell the story of how do someone survived a situation of great personal peril, which could be anything from a natural disaster to a hotel fire or an accident at work.
 Often, other people involved in the situation did not make it out alive.
 This would get me thinking about how better precautions or preventative measures might have been taken so as to avoid the injury and loss of life.
-As I grew older, I remember failings of frustration in situations where I felt powerless because I did not know my legal rights.
+As I grew older, I remember feelings of frustration in situations where I felt powerless because I did not know my legal rights.
 It has been said that "If you don't know your rights, you don't have any".
 What I perceived as injustice in many situations really frustrated me.
-It got me thinking that, if I knew about my Continue Reading
+It got me thinking that, if I knew about my own rights letter, Continue Reading